 The phase one report draft compared the disruption caused by a name collision to the disruption caused by failing to renew a domain.
 “Like unintended expirations, DNS namespace collisions can be viewed as a notification problem.
 The system administrator utilizing the colliding namespace (either knowingly or unknowingly) must be notified and take action to preserve the security and stability of their systems.”

 The report discussed at length how new gTLDs could be delegated using a method called “controlled interruption.”
-Instead of simply delegating a new gTLD and allowing traffic that previously would have gone elsewhere to inadvertently reach the newly delegated gTLD instead, queries for the gTLD receive a response that directs them to a different address that essentially indicates an error has occurred.
-The report discusses two options for this “different address”—a honeypot or a loopback address—and recommends loopback addresses because this “prevents traffic from leaving the requestor’s network and blocks a malicious actor’s ability to intercede.”
+Instead of simply delegating a new gTLD and allowing traffic that previously would have gone elsewhere to inadvertently reach the newly delegated gTLD instead, queries for the gTLD would receive a response that directs them to a different address that essentially indicates an error has occurred.
+The report discussed two options for this “different address”—a honeypot or a loopback address—and recommended loopback addresses because this “prevents traffic from leaving the requestor’s network and blocks a malicious actor’s ability to intercede.”

 JAS Global Advisors recommended that a standard loopback address should be used for all controlled interruptions: 127.0.53.53 (with 53 chosen because it is the port number associated with DNS).
 Having the same unusual IP address returned in all controlled interruption replies should help system administrators to identify the problem.
-They recommended having a 120-day controlled interruption period.
+They recommended having a 120-day controlled interruption period:

 “Registries that have not yet been delegated to the root zone shall implement controlled interruption via wildcard records; registries that have elected the ‘alternative path to delegation’ shall implement controlled interruption by adding appropriate resource records for the labels appearing in their respective block lists.
 Following the 120-day controlled interruption period, registries will not be subject to further collision-related restrictions. …we believe the 120-day controlled interruption period offers a conservative buffer between potential legacy usage of a TLD and the new usage.”

-In other words, for a new TLD on “alternative path”, reply with the loopback address for SLDs on the blocking list only.
+In other words, for a new TLD on “alternative path,” reply with the loopback address for SLDs on the blocking list only.
 For all other new TLDs, reply with the loopback address for every SLD.
-That is the equivalent of a wildcard, and the draft report recommended that wildcard records be permitted for the purpose of controlled interruption for TLDs not on “alternative path”, since the gTLD would not have any registrant data during that period.
+That is the equivalent of a wildcard, and the draft report recommended that wildcard records be permitted for the purpose of controlled interruption for TLDs not on “alternative path,” since the TLD would not have any registrant data during that period.

-Section 2.1.2 of the draft report briefly discussed a trial JAS Global Advisors had performed of controlled interruption, and “despite publishing phone numbers and email addresses via http and Whois, in the event the controlled interruption caused harm, not a single call or email was received.”
+Section 2.1.2 of the report draft briefly discussed a trial JAS Global Advisors had performed of controlled interruption, and “despite publishing phone numbers and email addresses via http and Whois, in the event the controlled interruption caused harm, not a single call or email was received.”

-The draft report also mentioned alternatives to controlled interruption, “including several honeypot approaches, use of DNAME, and various 2LD string-by-string and TLD-by-TLD approaches.
+The report draft also mentioned alternatives to controlled interruption, “including several honeypot approaches, use of DNAME, and various 2LD string-by-string and TLD-by-TLD approaches.
 While we eventually concluded that controlled interruption approach offers the most value and presents the least risk, discussion of alternatives is worthwhile.”
-See Section 3.6.3 for further discussion of the alternatives to controlled interruption and other contents of the phase one report, as presented in the final version of the report.
+See Section 3.6.3 for further discussion of the alternatives to controlled interruption and other contents of the phase one report draft, as presented in the final version of the report.

-Public Comments on Phase One Draft Report
+Public Comments on Phase One Report Draft

 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions